-Investigators hunt supply network for slain Berlin attacker
+Investigators seek supply network for slain Berlin attacker

 The ministry said in a statement that Amri, through an alias, had sent his 18-year-old nephew Fedi some money through the post office to join him in Europe and join the Abou Walaa network.
 Amir claimed to be the network's emir.

-It is unclear whether those suspects were in any position to help Amri flee Berlin.

-The ministry said during questioning, the nephew said he was in contact with Amri via Telegram's encrypted communications to avoid detection.
-He told police that Amri had recruited him to jihad and asked him to pledge allegiance to IS.
-The nephew recorded such a pledge and sent it to Amri via Telegram.
+The ministry said the nephew told them he was in contact with Amri via Telegram's encrypted communications to avoid detection.
+He said Amri had recruited him to jihad and asked him to pledge allegiance to IS, which he did and sent it to Amri via Telegram.

 The Tunisian prosecutor's office ordered all three held in pre-trial detention pending further investigation.

-In Spain, police were investigating whether Amri was in contact with another possible extremist in Spain, on a tip from German authorities.
+In Spain, police were investigating whether Amri was in contact with a possible extremist there, on a tip from German authorities.

 "We are studying all possible connections (between Amri) and our country, above all with one specific person," Interior Minister Juan Ignacio Zoido told Spanish radio.

-Italy has found itself at the center of the Berlin attack investigation after the dramatic shootout that ended the manhunt.
+Italy has found itself at the center of the Berlin attack investigation after the dramatic shootout early Friday that ended the manhunt.
 The deserted train station and the late hour prompted Italian officers to check the North African man's identity, officials said.
-Instead of pulling out an identity card, Amri produced a loaded .22 caliber gun, shooting a senior officer in the shoulder before a rookie officer killed him with a single shot to the chest.
+Instead of pulling out an identity card, Amri produced a loaded .22 caliber gun, shooting a senior officer in the shoulder before a rookie officer killed him with a single shot.

 Amri had arrived in the southern island of Lampedusa illegally in 2011, claiming to be a minor, and quickly landed in jail after setting fire to a migrant center.
 After he was freed, efforts to deport him failed for bureaucratic reasons.

-He reached Germany, where authorities were concerned enough about him to put him under covert surveillance for six months earlier this year, ending the operation in September.
-His request for asylum was refused by Germany in the summer, but the paperwork from Tunisia that was needed to deport him was delayed for months.
-Tunisian officials say that's because Amri used at least six different names and three different nationalities in travels around Europe, and they had to check each one.
+He reached Germany, where authorities were concerned enough to put him under covert surveillance for six months earlier this year, ending the operation in September.
+His request for asylum was refused by Germany in the summer, but the paperwork from Tunisia needed to deport him was delayed for months.

-Investigators are looking into why Amri returned to Italy as he sought to elude police and whether he had any jihadi contacts in the country.
+Investigators are looking into why Amri returned to Italy this week as he sought to elude police and whether he had any jihadi contacts in the country.

 Authorities were also investigating the apparent coincidence that the truck from a Polish shipping company used in the Berlin attack had been loaded with machinery in the neighboring Milan suburb of Cinisello Balsamo three days before the attack.